 May and August are the busiest months in the residential rental business in this area.
 Unit availability changes rapidly, so we are not always able to tell you if someone has submitted an application before yours.
 However, by following the steps below, you can help speed the process of your application and improve the chances of getting the rental you requested.

 - Please submit your application online via the APPLY NOW button.
-There is a $60 fee per applicant.
+There is a $60 fee per applicant (per tenant).
 If a co-signer is required there will also be paid on our website.
 All persons 18 years of age or older must submit an application and pay the application fee.
 You cannot put two people on one application, even if they are married.
 Credit/debit cards/cash are not accepted for application fees.
 The application fee must be paid on-line at the end of your application via ACH debit from your checking or savings account.
 All application fees are non-refundable so be sure before applying that you can qualify and the property is still available.
 If a property is no longer available, your application can be applied to another property in our available inventory, but the application fee cannot be refunded.

 - An application is considered “incomplete” for a unit if there is: